kaushiksk/kaushiksk.github.io/about.md

 I'm Kaushik S Kalmady.
 Computer Science Undergraduate at National Institute of Technology Karnataka.

-I love python and data!
+I love python, data and the Linux Terminal!
 I'm interested in Machine Learning, Deep Learning and Open Source.

 I love to [read](https://www.goodreads.com/kaushiksk) and admire cinema and will always be keen to strike up a conversation about them!